-As you will encounter many different types of legal instruments during the course of this book, it is worthwhile that you take some time to understand the basic principles on which such instruments are constructed.
+As you will encounter many different types of legal instruments in the course of this book, it is worthwhile that you take some time to understand the basic principles on which such instruments are constructed.
+Several are discussed here, with links provided to appropriate websites in the further reading section of this chapter.
+Many of these legal instruments will be considered in detail in further chapters.